-At April 30, 2018, the Company had cash of \$5,538,887, compared to July 31, 2017 cash of \$20,265.
+At July 31, 2018, the Company had cash of \$33,904,759, compared to July 31, 2017 of \$20,265.
 In order to continue operations, and in particular, to fund ongoing expenditure commitments to pursue its business strategy & goals and service its obligations listed in the financial statements, the Company will need to raise additional capital.
-The Company expects to finance operating costs by private placement of common shares, preferred shares, exercise of warrants, and exercise of options, as well as debt financing.
-See below for further financings subsequent to April 30, 2018.
+The Company expects to finance operating costs by private placement of common shares, preferred shares, exercise of warrants, exercise of options and debt financing.
+The Company raised further monies from warrant exercises subsequent to year end.